Ninjago: Tournament of Elements

 Tournament of Elements is the fourth season of the animated television series Ninjago: Masters of Spinjitzu (titled Ninjago from the eleventh season onward).
 The series was created by Michael Hegner and Tommy Andreasen.
-The season aired from 23 February to 3 April 2015, following the third season titled Rebooted.
+The season aired from February 23 to April 3, 2015, following the third season titled Rebooted.
 It is succeeded by the fifth season, titled Possession.

 The fourth season follows the storyline of the ninja searching for Zane by competing in Master Chen's Tournament of Elements.
 The season introduces Master Chen as the main antagonist and also several Elemental Masters into the series, who each have individual elemental powers, such as amber, shadow and smoke.
 The season marked the first time that two seasons were released in one year, replacing the previous schedule of one season released per year.